questdb/py-questdb-client/RELEASING.rst

 * Install Xcode from the App Store
 * Install Rust from https://rustup.rs/
 * Install Firefox
-* Install *all* OFFICIAL Python eleases from Python 3.8 onwards.
+* Install *all* OFFICIAL Python Releases from Python 3.8 onwards.
+Use the latest patch version for each minor release.
     * https://www.python.org/downloads/macos/
     * Do NOT use Homebrew to install Python.
+    * Python 3.8.10 requires Rosetta, install it when prompted to do so.

 * Optionally install VS Code